kroxylicious/kroxylicious/README.md

-# kproxy
+# Kroxylicious

-kproxy is an exploration for building a Kafka protocol proxy, addressing use cases such as multi-tenancy, schema validation, or encryption.
+Kroxylicious is an exploration for building a Kafka protocol proxy, addressing use cases such as multi-tenancy, schema validation, or encryption.

 ## Build